jaxon-php/jaxon-symfony/README.md

 Call factories
 --------------

-This extension registers the following Blade directives for Jaxon [call factories](https://www.jaxon-php.org/docs/v5x/ui-features/call-factories.html) functions.
+This extension registers the following Twig functions for Jaxon [call factories](https://www.jaxon-php.org/docs/v5x/ui-features/call-factories.html) functions.

 > [!NOTE]
-> In the following examples, the `rqAppTest` var in the template is set to the value `rq(Demo\Ajax\App\AppTest::class)`.
+> In the following examples, the `rqAppTest` template variable is set to the value `rq(Demo\Ajax\App\AppTest::class)`.

-The `jxnBind` directive attaches a UI component to a DOM node, while the `jxnHtml` directive displays a component HTML code in a view.
+The `jxnBind` function attaches a UI component to a DOM element, while the `jxnHtml` function displays a component HTML code in a view.

 ```php
     <div class="col-md-12" {{ jxnBind(rqAppTest) }}>